 1 tbsp nutritional yeast

-(This is most commonly used in pestos, pasta, etc. as a cheese substitute and it adds a wonderfully cheesy flavor.
-It has all the yumminess of cheese minus the bad fats, and, cherry on the icing, it is packed with healthy B vitamins.)
+(This is most commonly used in pestos, pasta, etc. as a cheese substitute and it adds a wonderful cheesy flavor.
+It has all the yumminess of cheese minus the bad fats, and, the cherry on the icing, it is packed with healthy B vitamins.)

 1 tsp miso

 I am a die-hard fan of this Japanese seasoning and use it all the time instead of salt and in place of cheese in pestos and soups.
 I even add it to quiches, sauces, etc. Always add miso at the end of cooking, since heating miso can kill the wonderful enzymes it has that regulate your digestion).